ClutchKick2207/Google-Career-Certificates/Google Data Analytics/Foundations - Data, Data, Everywhere/01 - All about analytical thinking/01 - Thinking about Analytical Thinking.md

 		- **The "5 Why's" process**
 			- Ask *Why* 5 times to reveal the root cause
 				- 5th and final answer should give some useful answers and results
+		- **Gap Analysis**
+			- Understand where you are right now, and where you want to be
+		- **What did we not consider before?**
+			- Figure out what procedure or process is missing from a process
+	-